ketch/RK-Opt/paper.md

 Runge-Kutta methods can also be optimized.

-The optimization problem in question is highly nonconvex and the available solvers may fail to find a solution or converge to a non-optimal solution.
+The optimization problem in question is highly nonconvex and the available solvers may fail to find a solution, or may converge to a non-optimal solution.
 For this reason, the implementation is based on doing many local optimizations in parallel from different random initial points, using MATLAB's Global Optimization Toolbox.

-The packages `dwrk-opt` and `low-storage` are specialized but less full-featured versions of `RK-Coeff-Opt` that were developed for specific research projects involving downwind Runge-Kutta methods and low-storage Runge-Kutta methods.
+The packages `dwrk-opt` and `low-storage` are specialized but less full-featured versions of `RK-Coeff-Opt` that were developed for specific research projects involving downwind Runge-Kutta methods and low-storage Runge-Kutta methods, respectively.

 ## `am_radius-opt`

-Whereas the previous two subpackages are fairly general-purpose tools, this package solves a very specific set of problems described in [@2009_monotonicity].
+Whereas the previous two subpackages are fairly general-purpose tools, this package solves a very specific and discrete set of problems described in [@2009_monotonicity].
 Specifically, the provided routines determine the coefficients of multistep methods (including classes of general linear methods) with the largest possible SSP coefficient (also known